asthabarwal/Stats-preview-card/README.md

 # Frontend Mentor - Stats preview card component solution

-THE SOLUTION IS CURRENTLY INCOMPLETE
+THE SOLUTION FOR MOBILE DEVICE VERSION IS CURRENTLY INCOMPLETE

 This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.